larytet-go/perimeter81/README.md

 The server needs 40Gb/s connection.
 The server has to process the incoming packets at the line rate

 Calculating simple average, max, min requires collecting of data in a sliding window.
 Every sensor can produce up to 600K events/week.
-The server is going to keep 80M sliding windows 600KB each for the total of 48TB of memory.
+The server is going to keep 80M sliding windows (7 days X 32 bytes) each for the total of 15GB of memory.

 Time series data base, custom C code: **this is not achievable in 3 hours of coding**

 ## Constraints "bottom up"

-* 1TB of RAM, 600KB per sensor means the hard limit of 1M sensors
+* 300MB of RAM, 600KB per sensor means the hard limit of 1M sensors
 * Packet loss is not critical
 * 64 bytes/packet or 64MB/s or 1Gb/s connection
 * 1M packets/s for the time budget 1ms/packet Ehernet/UDP will do